Mount Tsurugi | Climbing again in search of frost | What about the risk of bears? Latest report (November 20, 2025)

 I wanted to film frost for a winter video for Setouchi Ambience.

-In winter, when the weather conditions are just right, you can see frost on Mt.
-Tsurugi, where the trees freeze over in a pure white.
+In winter, on Mt.
+Tsurugi, if the weather conditions are right, you can see "rime ice," where the trees are frozen solid and covered in a blanket of white.

-However, frost is luck and timing .
-The conditions for its appearance are quite difficult to meet, and even locals have a hard time encountering it.
+However, seeing rime ice luck and timing .
+The conditions for its appearance are difficult to meet, and even locals rarely encounter it.

 That's why I thought, "This is my chance," and decided to climb it again.